 10. Vacuum and rotate mattresses

-Mattresses are another often-forgotten spring cleaning item.
-Dust mites, dead skin cells, and allergens can build up over time, affecting both cleanliness and sleep quality.
+Dust mites, dead skin cells, and allergens can build up over time, affecting cleanliness and sleep quality.

 Start by stripping all bedding and washing sheets, pillowcases, and mattress protectors.
 Use a vacuum cleaner with an upholstery attachment to thoroughly clean the mattress surface.

 Consider sprinkling baking soda over the mattress, letting it sit for 15–30 minutes, and then vacuuming it up.
-This helps absorb odors and moisture.
+This helps absorb odours and moisture.

-Finally, rotate or flip your mattress according to the manufacturer’s instructions.
-This ensures even wear and extends its lifespan while keeping your sleeping environment fresh.
+Finally, rotate or flip your mattress according to the manufacturer’s recommendations.
+This ensures even wear and extends its lifespan, whilst keeping your sleeping space fresh and inviting.

 Image courtesy of Marcus Aurelius.
 Published on: October 4th, 2021.
 Source: pexels.com